sandeepsingh2406/Code-Search-Engine/README.md

 2. Both classes can be run individually, OhlohDownlStrMultiActor.scala and SearchEngine.scala, as they are independent.
 Right click on OhlohDownlStrMultiActor.scala and Run -> **StreamDownlESProject** - this is the pre-processing of index on the elastic search engine deployed on google cloud.
 Noew SearchEngine.scala -> Right click and run **SearchEngine** to run the code search engine and then use the search engine url in your browser.

+Note: If while running the scala programs for the first time, IntelliJ might show the error, "Module not defined".
+You can go to Run->Edit Configurations->Use classpath of module and specify the module there.
+And then rerun the program.
 **OPTION 2(Run web service on the cloud):**

 1. Copy SearchEngine.scala and build.sbt to a folder in your google cloud VM.